McMillan Surname Meaning, History & Origin

-McMillan Surname Genealogy
+McMillan Surname Meaning

 Macmillan is the anglicized form of the old Gaelic word Macghillemhaoil, later shortened to Machmaolain.
 The Gaelic mac means “son of,” gille “a servant” and maol “the tonsured one.”

 Gillemor Macmolen was recorded as a juror in Lanarkshire in 1263.
 The 15th century saw Macmolane and Macmilane spellings and Macmillan gradually emerged.